Jane: Ah, Newfields has a thing for out-of-date chauvinstic heros. Why else would he salute a paragon of feudalistic values such as Cervantes?

 Dear Miguel,

-No doubt there's a fool in all men, but try not to be a wayward beast.
+No doubt all men are fools in some way, but don't be a wayward beast.
 I dare say you have a bright future if you can cauteloso en tus asuntos.
-We cannot live as heathens or consort with anyone we please.
-As servants of our loving Jesus Christ (and gracious King) we must be clean in conscience.
+Alas, we cannot live as heathens or consort with anyone we please.
+As servants of our loving Jesus (and gracious King) we must be clean in conscience.

-The lords at court might laugh at you and those in power consider you nothing but a buffoon, but I know at least a part of you is heroic, so be resolute and become the true gentleman you often lampoon.
+The lords at court will no doubt laugh at you and those in power consider you nothing but a buffoon.
+However, I know at least a part of you is heroic, so be resolute and gentlemanly rather than a target of lampoons.
 Do not fawn upon courtiers of sensibility: your misión is ultimately not of this world.
-Remember your brothers in the Order when resolution is lacking, and may conscience guide thee well.
-This world for the most part is nothing but grief y dolor, but soon enough the splendors of His True Kingdom will be evident.
+Remember your brothers in the Order, and may thy conscience guide thee well.
+This world for the most part is nothing but grief, but soon enough the splendors of His True Kingdom will be seen!

 - Timotei